Dogs are fun animals, and sometimes their fun may go overboard. Dog Obedience Training Commands will help you have control over your dog.

 There are some basic dog commands you must teach your dog before you teach them anything else.

-Your loving dog can easily turn into a nuisance without proper training.
+Your loving dog can quickly turn into a nuisance without proper training.
 If you want to enjoy quality time with your dog, you need to teach him/her some obedience commands.

 With just ten commands, you can have total control over your dog.
 Here are the top ten obedience training commands that will help you get control over your dog.

 Your dog may be easily distracted by other things during training sessions.
-A proper understanding of the “look” command will be very helpful in this case.
+A proper understanding of the “look” command will be beneficial in this case.

 4.Heel – Dog Obedience Training Commands

 This command trains your dog to stay at your heels.
 This is an essential command to help you control your dog when you are on the move.

 When you find your self in a crowd, you can use this command to ensure that your dog is always behind you.

 It is also important when your dog is off leash.
 With proper usage of “heel” command, you can always give your dog freedom and move around without necessarily having him on a leash.